Hospice Basics

 A physician seated at a table with a laptop computer talks with a patient

 As the attending for a VITAS patient, you are an integral member of our interdisciplinary team.
-You know your patient well, and we want to ensure we gather your input as we develop a customized plan of care for them.
-You can remain involved in direct patient care at the level and frequency you prefer.
+You know your patient well, which is why we actively collaborate with you to develop a customized plan of care for them.
+Throughout your patient’s hospice enrollment period, you can remain involved in direct patient care at the level and frequency you prefer.

 The attending can be a doctor of medicine or osteopathy, a nurse practitioner,* or a physician assistant.*